Jaishankar, Austin discuss opportunities for bilateral defence industrial cooperation | Law-Order

 ''They also discussed new opportunities for bilateral defense industrial cooperation in support of India's contributions as a regional security provider, including the launch of a new defense dialogue later this year as the United States and India work more closely together across space, cyber, artificial intelligence, and other technology areas,'' the Pentagon said.

-During the meeting, the two leaders underscored the value of the deepening collaboration between the United States, India, Australia, Japan, and European partners.
+During the meeting, the two leaders underscored the value of the deepening collaboration between the US, India, Australia, Japan, and European partners.

 In this context, the US looks forward to working with India and like-minded partners to promote security, prosperity, and transparency throughout the region, including through the Indo-Pacific Partnership for Maritime Domain Awareness, the Pentagon said.